There are two cases where Preseem requires HTTP login credentials for Ubiquiti AP's / CPE's

 You can add credentials to your Ubiquiti AP in one of two ways:

-- Manually by logging in to the AP and creating or enabling a read only admin account
+1. Manually by logging in to the AP and creating or enabling a read-only admin account

-- Using the "enable read only user" script that Preseem has created to assist with this task
+2. Using the "enable read-only user" script that Preseem has created to assist with this task

-How to I get and use the Enable Read Only User script?
+How do I get and use the Enable Read Only User script?

-The enable_ubnt_rouser script it provided on an as is where is basis.
+The enable_ubnt_rouser script is provided on an as-is-where-is basis.
 Preseem makes no warranties and does not support this script beyond the following instructions.
-It is suggested that you test this script before using it at scale to ensure that there it accomplishes the task that is intended in your environment.
+We suggest you test this script before using it at scale to ensure that it accomplishes the task intended in your environment.

 Download the script

-To make this easier for customer that do not already have a read-only user setup on their Ubiquiti radios, we have developed a script that they can use for this.
+To make this easier for networks that do not already have a read-only user setup on its Ubiquiti radios, we have developed a script to automate the process.

 The script is linked here: https://static.preseem.com/tools/enable_ubnt_rouser